Bniclas/Matrix-Calculator/README.md

 ## Why this calculator ?

 The calculator is just a small project for me to come up with Java and try to bring math into Java.
-I began the calculator in C but however I decided to shift the project to Java to create a simple GUI for other users as well as me to make it easy and funny to work with this calculator.
+I started the project in C but however I decided to shift the project to Java to create a simple GUI for other users as well as me to make it easy and funny to work with this calculator.

 I know that the calculator might not be perfect but it's just a simple project for me to learn Java.

 ## Where can I find any documentation of the files ?

-The project is mainly scripted in Java.
+The project is mainly written in Java.
 That's why you can find most of the documentation information in the java/documentation folder.

 ## How to use it ?